GoogleCloudPlatform/podcast/site/content/post/episode-32-trademe-with-emily-and-lester/index.md

 MARK: Yeah, we're going to be talking to some people down in New Zealand.

 FRANCESC: Yep, some Kiwis.
 And we're going to be talking about how they use two different-- two completely different-- Google products, actually.
-They use Google Cloud Platform.
+They use Google Cloud.

 MARK: Yep.